NomicFoundation/hardhat/README.md

 ## TODO

+A list of tasks to complete, mostly in priority order:

+* Migration to web3 0.x

+* Truffle compatibility
+    - Export truffle artifacts
+    - Make a truffle-contracts loader (API compatible with truffle's)
+    - Make Truffle tests runnable with Sool
+    - Make sure the sool's config compatible with theirs wherever it makes sense.
+        - How does their config's network_id work?

+* Networks
+    - Create "auto" network that automatically starts a ganache instance.
+It should have an "accounts" option with.

+* TS contract models
+    - Select a typescript contract generator and integrate it
+    - Make a task to run typescript tests

+* Flatten
+    - Understand solidity_flattener and mimic it if possible
+    - Make a debugging flattener a la truffle-flattener

+* Artifacts
+    - Choose a sensible artifacts fs hierarchy and make the artifacts module work with it.

+* Parallel test runner
+    - Check what espresso does.
+Does each runner need its own blockchain?

 * Dependencies resolution
     - Don't use solidity-parser.
 Two options:
         1. Replace the parser with solidity-parser-antlr once its relicenced.
         2. Use solc to detect imports so this is process error-compatible with the compilation.
 If done, cache the imports as loading solc is slow?
     - Support more libraries sources?
 EthPM?

-* Artifacts
-    - Choose a sensible artifacts fs hierarchy and make the artifacts module work with it.

-* Flatten
-    - Understand solidity_flattener and mimic it if possible
-    - Make a debugging flattener a la truffle-flattener

 * Optimizations
     - Compile solc to wasm instead of asm.js

-* Parallel test runner
-    - Check what espresso does.
-Does each runner need its own blockchain?

-* Truffle compatibility
-    - Make Truffle tests runnable with Sool?
-They use Web3 0.x, maybe it's impossible.
-    - Make sure the sool's config compatible with theirs wherever it makes sense.
-    - How does their config's network_id work?

-* TS contract models
-    - Make a transaction "tracking" model to replace promievents
-    - Define how contract models should look like
-    - Make a generator for them